Black-capped marmot

 The black-capped marmot (Marmota camtschatica) is a species of rodent in the family Sciuridae.
 It is endemic to the Russian Far East, but its range is discontinuous and divided into three main parts, each with its own subspecies.
 The black-capped marmot lives in arctic tundra and alpine habitats from near sea-level to an altitude of 2000 m.
 Depending on exact subpopulation, they hibernate for 6–8 months each year, which is long for a marmot.

+Description

 It is a relatively small marmot (head-and-body length c.
 39.5–61.5 cm, weight 1.65–5.4 kg) with a short tail.
 The dorsal pelage is a grizzled yellowish-grey while the underparts are cinnamon or rusty brown.
 The limbs are rather paler while the tail is brownish-black.
 The upper part of the head is brownish-black, and this colour continues to the mid-back as a dorsal stripe.

+Behaviour and ecology

 Black-capped marmots feed on grasses, herbs and mosses.
 They live in colonies formed from many separate burrows, each occupied by an adult pair and their offspring.
 A litter consists of five or six young but these stay in the family group for at least three years.
 The marmots congregate in larger groups to hibernate.
 The sleeping chamber has large quantities of bedding material and the entrances are plugged.